PeterVranken/RTuinOS/README.md

 RTuinOS is a small scale real-time operating system for Arduino.
-The [main documentation](RTuinOS-1.0-UserGuide.pdf "manual") is found as doc\manual\RTuinOS-1.0-UserGuide.pdf in the [downloadable archive](RTuinOS-1.0.2.zip "complete setup").
+The [main documentation](RTuinOS-1.0-UserGuide.pdf "manual") is found as doc\manual\RTuinOS-1.0-UserGuide.pdf in the [downloadable archive](RTuinOS-1.0.3.zip "complete setup").
 The hints given here are just a brief summary of what's stated there.

-This distribution has been compiled for Arduino 1.0.5 under Windows, Linux or Mac OS.
-Only the Mega 2560 board is supported just like that.
+This distribution has been compiled for Arduino 1.8.13 under Windows, Linux or Mac OS.
+Only the Mega 2560 and Uno boards are supported just like that.
 In the user guide, in the source code and by compiler error directives you'll get hints how to modify the code for other Arduino boards.

 The Arduino environment can be got at www.Arduino.cc.
 It needs to be installed and operational.
 Before using RTuinOS ensure that the original